The Next Best Thing

 Box Office Info:

-The Next Best Thing was co-financed by Lakeshore Entertainment and their domestic distribution partner Paramount for $25 million.
+The budget for The Next Best Thing was $25 million and it was co-financed by Lakeshore Entertainment and their domestic distribution partner Paramount.
 Lakeshore retained foreign rights.
-The production was a mess, that was sadly the final film of veteran director John Schlesinger (Midnight Cowboy, Sunday Bloody Sunday) and the end of studios offering lead roles to Madonna and Rupert Everett.
+The production was a mess and this stinker was sadly the final film of veteran director John Schlesinger (Midnight Cowboy, Sunday Bloody Sunday) — and the end of studios offering lead roles to Madonna and Rupert Everett.
 The screenplay was considered a serious problem by Schlesinger, who planned on completely reworking it, but as filming commenced, he found himself shut out of the process by the producers.
 Rupert Everett began to rewrite and rework the script, much to the chagrin of Schlesinger.
 The director also clashed with Madonna on set and bequeathed a collection of letters and production notes to the British Film Institute after his death in 2003 — many of which were about her demands for expensive computer effects to beautify herself, ridiculous changes to her character and her behavior on set.

 During post-production on The Next Best Thing, on November 22, 1999 John Schlesinger collapsed outside his home and then underwent a triple bypass surgery.
 He was then shut out of the completion of the film.
 After the picture was finished, Rupert Everett and his writing partner Mel Bordeaux tried to obtain a screenplay credit and went to arbitration with the Writers Guild.
 They were denied credit.
 Clearly they were under the misguided impression that this misguided movie was going to be successful.